A Ready-to-Use EAP HR Policy Template for Australian Workplaces

 Clearly Stating Confidentiality Protections

-It is necessary for EAP policy templates to maintain confidentiality.
-It should be made very clear in the policy that the group does not get any information on the individuals who attend treatment or the topics that they discuss.
-Only user data that has been anonymised and de-identified before being made available to the corporation may be accessible at the corporate level.
-Your staff will trust you more if you use clear confidentiality language.
+It is essential that EAP policy templates preserve confidentiality in order to be effective.
+In the policy, it should be made very clear that the group does not get any information on the individuals who attend therapy or the subjects that they discuss.
+At the corporate level, access to user data is restricted to just those that have been anonymized and de-identified prior to being made available to the business.
+If you utilize language that is clear and concise regarding confidentiality, your colleagues will trust you more.

 “Systems work best when expectations are written, shared, and understood.”